thecodingmachine/symfony-boilerplate/docs/docs/3_API/3_2_Configuration.md

 :::note

-📣 In your development environment, do not put these environment variables in the *.env* file from the *src/api* folder, but instead, put them under the `environment` key from the `api` service of your *docker-compose.yml* file.
+📣&nbsp;&nbsp;In your development environment, do not put these environment variables in the *.env* file from the *src/api* folder, but instead, put them under the `environment` key from the `api` service of your *docker-compose.yml* file.